 Studies show that, for many people, these medications can:

-Our bodies make and need some cholesterol for normal cell and body function.
-But too much can be harmful.
-Very high levels can promote plaque buildup in the walls of arteries and block blood flow as a result.
+Our bodies make and need some cholesterol to work.
+But too much can hurt your heart health.
+Very high levels can promote the buildup of cholesterol, fat and other substances – also called plaque – in the walls of arteries.
+This buildup can block blood flow.

 Statins are often recommended to help prevent a first heart attack or stroke (called primary prevention).

 They are also used to reduce the risk of having a repeat heart attack or stroke in someone who has already had one (called secondary prevention).In general, you should consider being on a statin if you: *

 Despite recommendations, many people are worried about taking a statin, most often due to fears of side effects they have read or heard about.
 But most people who take a statin do not have side effects.

 As with starting any medication, it is important to talk with your health care team, share concerns, and ask questions.
 For example:

 Remember: If your health care team suggests that you take a statin, it’s all to help lower the chances that you will have a heart attack or stroke caused by atherosclerotic cardiovascular disease (ASCVD).